 Additionally, these can be found on the ground, in particular molds, and so on.

-However, due to constant motion, the machinery allows the cement to remain in its liquid condition for a longer time, providing it with higher quality and longer use terms than if it were held in situ.
+However, due to constant motion, the machinery allows the cement to remain liquid for a longer time, providing it with higher quality and longer use terms than if it were held in situ.

 The cement is usually discharged from the back and mixed in a steel or fiberglass drum.